Money Management Services

 All volunteers must pass a criminal history check and go through training.
 On average, volunteers spend eight hours a month assisting clients.
 A one-year commitment is requested.

-For more information about the Money Management Program, please contact Sarah Whitby at email@example.com or (214) 823-5700, or visit The Senior Source.
+For more information about the Money Management Program, please contact Liz Thompson at firstname.lastname@example.org or (214) 823-5700, or visit The Senior Source.